-The architecture is out of an English fairytale, with trailing flowers and quaint Comstock cottages dating back over 100 years lining the streets.
+The architecture is out of an English fairytale, with trailing flowers and quaint, 100 year old Comstock cottages lining the streets.
 It’s the kind of place that California locals head for a weekend away, and snowbirds flock to escape dreary winter weather.

 Where Is Carmel-By-The-Sea?

-Set in California’s Monterey County along the ocean, this quaint town is just a few hour drive from San Francisco to the north or Paso Robles to the south.
-Or, to zero in further, it’s on the Monterey Peninsula with the historic town of Monterey to the north and the legendary Big Sur to the south along California Highway 1.
+Set in California’s Monterey County along the ocean, this picturesque town is just a few hour’s drive from San Francisco to the north or Paso Robles to the south.
+To zero in further, it’s on the Monterey Peninsula with the historic town of Monterey to the north, the Monterey Wine Country to the east, and the legendary Big Sur to the south along California Highway 1.

 What Is The History Of Carmel-By-The-Sea?

-The town of Carmel-By-The-Sea began as a seaside resort town during the 1880s and soon became a haven for notable guests such as Jack London.
-The town’s main street is Ocean Avenue and it ends at the beach, but, ironically for a place founded as a resort, it is often socked in with fog.
+The town of Carmel-By-The-Sea was established as a seaside resort town during the 1880s and soon became a haven for notable guests such as Jack London.
+That cache has continued to this day as celebrities from Clint Eastwood and Joan Baez to Frank Zappa and, most recently, Brad Pitt, having homes in the area.
+The town’s main street is Ocean Avenue and it ends at the beach, but, ironically for a place founded as a beach resort, it is often socked in with fog.
 The vibe quickly became artistic and that’s evident today as there are numerous galleries.

 What To Do In Carmel-By-The-Sea?

-The list of things to do in Carmel is long, especially for fellow food lovers.
-You can shop the local boutiques, peruse the various art galleries, explore the local architecture (like the Hansel & Gretel houses or Tor House), head to Carmel Beach City Park, enjoy the tasting rooms to sip Monterey wine, shop the weekly Carmel-By-The-Sea farmers market, or even visit the historic Mission San Carlos Borromeo de Carmelo.
+The list of things to do in Carmel is long, even though the population barely tops 3,000 residents.
+You can shop the local boutiques, peruse the various art galleries, explore the local architecture (like the Hansel & Gretel houses, the Clinton Walker House, or the Tor House), head to Carmel Beach City Park, enjoy the tasting rooms to sip Monterey wine, shop the weekly Carmel-By-The-Sea farmers market, or even visit the historic Mission San Carlos Borromeo de Carmelo.
 But as food people, we’re always searching for where to eat.

 Where To Eat In Carmel-By-The-Sea